Coral Gables, Florida

 Does Coral Gables have Lead contamination?

-Yes, it does.
-90 percent of lead samples collected in Coral Gables in 2018 had concentrations up to 2.3 parts per billion.
+Yes, Coral Gables has lead contamination.
+90 percent of lead samples collected in Coral Gables in 2018 had concentrations up to 1.3 parts per billion.

 There is no safe level of lead for humans.